 -Scenic seaplane fights

 -Kayaking, swimming, cycling

-.
-Ho Chi Minh City: Also known as Saigon is the largest city in Vietnam, named after Vietnam’s beloved revolutionary leader, Ho Chi Minh.
-While Hanoi is the historic capital of Vietnam, Ho Chi Minh City is its beating heart, where modern skyscrapers overlook tree-lined boulevards, the winding Saigon River, and lovely colonial-era heritage buildings.
-Here are few of the highlights of the city-
+There are plenty of museums showcasing the country's dark wartime history and classic colonial architecture built by former French rulers.
+Also known as Saigon is the largest city in Vietnam, named after Vietnam’s beloved revolutionary leader, Ho Chi Minh.
+Ho Chi Minh City is its beating heart, where modern skyscrapers overlook tree-lined boulevards, the winding Saigon River, and lovely colonial-era heritage buildings.

 -Ben Thanh Market